Prejudice, Ulterior Motives and Lack of Sincerity

 Abdur Rahman bin Abi Bakra's father narrated that the Prophet (saas) said: "If God wants to do good to a person, he makes him comprehend the religion and of course knowledge is attained by learning."
 (Bukhari 1/67)

 The Qur'an will guide someone with a humble heart to salvation, while it will misguide those who harbour ulterior motives and are hostile to it.
 No one who uses misguided information, interpretations, lies and prejudices taken from others, together with his own false principles, world-view and philosophy of life, as yardsticks can either understand the Qur'an nor benefit from it.
 In fact, just the opposite applies; the Qur'an will simply increase such a person's perversion and confusion.
 As he is unable to understand the Qur'an, he will raise foolish and illogical objections and twisted, nonsensical interpretations.
-As stated in the verse, "... it (the Qur'an) only increases the wrongdoers in loss" (Surat Al Isra': 82) he will be distant from the Qur'an and faith.
+As stated in the verse,

 We will compare the foolish comments made by these imprudent people about some of the Qur'anic verses with their correct meanings and interpretations in the next chapters.